Albert York

 Albert York (1928–2009) was an American painter.
 He lived and worked in New York from 1952 until his death in 2009.
 He has been represented exclusively by Davis & Langdale Company, Inc. in New York since 1963.

 York painted the beauty he saw, once telling an interviewer, "I think we live in a Paradise...
 This is a Garden of Eden."

 Michael Brenson of The New York Times described him as a "reclusive painter of deliberate, dreamlike landscapes, still lifes, and portraits."

+In his book Tell Them I Said No (Sternberg Press, 2016), the author Martin Herbert includes a chapter on Albert York.